Close

 5. Become your own boss

-If you know from the outset that your goal is to start your own business you can even choose to specialise in entrepreneurship.
+If your goal is to start your own business you can choose to specialise you can choose to specialise in entrepreneurship.
 At Kaplan Business School, our Master of Business Administration with a specialisation in Entrepreneurship will take you through the fundamental of entrepreneurship and small business administration, as well as new venture capital raising.

 Just as important as the knowledge you’ll gain, are the connections you’ll make.
 The careers service at a university or business school can help take your networking to the next level.
 At KBS this includes the opportunity to boost your career prospects through an academic internship, gain access to exclusive networking events and benefit from one-on-one career sessions with our experienced and globally recognised Careers Central advisors.

 What’s even more valuable for an entrepreneur is the Lifetime of Learning Guarantee that KBS offers.
-It gives our alumni, unlimited, free, and lifelong access, to all online classes of the course from which you graduated as well as the Careers Central service.
-This means, for example, that you can return and study an elective subject that might help fill a current knowledge gap you are experiencing as you work towards setting up your new business.
+It gives our alumni, unlimited, free and lifelong access to all online classes of the course from which you graduated from and lifelong coaching from our Career Central team.
+For example, you can study an elective subject that will help you fill a skill gap you are experiencing as you work towards setting up your new business.

 6. Feel prepared for a global career

 The business world is globally connected.
-Studying business will not only help you develop transferable skills for industries around the globe, but help you navigate the different rules, processes and structures that comes with managing businesses internationally.
+Studying business will help you navigate the different rules, processes and structures that comes with managing businesses internationally.

-Your ability to think globally will also be encouraged by your experience in the classroom, whether face-to-face or in person, with a student mix at KBS of more than 80 nationalities.* Learning alongside international students will help you become more culturally aware, and open you up to new perspectives and ways of thinking.
+Your ability to think globally will also be encouraged by your experience in the classroom, with a student mix of more than 90 nationalities.
+Learning alongside international students will help you become more culturally aware and open you up to new perspectives and ways of thinking.

 WHY CHOOSE TO STUDY YOUR BUSINESS DEGREE IN AUSTRALIA?